Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 The **third strategy** that will be treated here is a so-called scanning method (we will specifically be dealing with beamforming), where the amplitude at a predefined set of source locations is estimated iteratively, that is, for one source location at a time.
 This difference with distributed source modeling has some important consequences, which we will return to later in these exercises.
 The key feature of beamforming is that no prior assumption about the number of sources is made.
 Rather, for each location that we choose to evaluate, we ask ourselves the question: 'What would the the best estimate of the dipole moment at this location?’
 It turns out, that if we assume the underlying sources to be uncorrelated over time we can get quite good estimates of our sources’ activation time courses using beamforming.

 The 'best estimate’ in the previous question is more specifically operationalised as the estimate that best captures the activity that can originate from that location while optimally suppressing interference from sources at other locations.
-When we use so-called adaptive beamformers for this, we need not only the biophysically constraining forward model (i.e. the leadfield matrix), we also need the sensor-level data, or more specifically the sensor-level covariance matrix.
+When we use so-called adaptive beamformers for this, we need not only the biophysically constraining forward model (i.e., the leadfield matrix), we also need the sensor-level data, or more specifically the sensor-level covariance matrix.
 Before we will start playing with the beamformer and get a feel for how and why it works, the next section will deal with the concept of the sensor-level covariance matrix.

 ## 1.2 Getting started: setting up the MATLAB environment